Website Terms & Conditions and General Terms & Conditions

 This policy will follow the guidance of the NSPCC Safe Network programme.

-Staff at Zippos will receive basic awareness training and be given information what to do should they have any concerns.
+Staff at Zippos will receive basic awareness training and be given information on what to do should they have any concerns.

 This policy is supported and endorsed by the Show Founder and it is a requirement that all staff are aware of the policy.
-Staff will be made aware of the resources available from www.safenetwork.org.uk or since 2017, https://www.nspcc.org.uk/services-and-resources/research.../safe-network-standards/ should they wish to expand their knowledge further.
+Staff will be made aware of the resources available from www.safenetwork.org.uk or since 2017, https://learning.nspcc.org.uk/research-resources/2019/safeguarding-child-protection-standards/ should they wish to expand their knowledge further.

 4 and 5 Child protection policy and Procedures in place